melihaltun/Chain_code/README.md

 # Chain_code
-Chain code feature generation for image processing
+Chain code feature generation for image processing:

 Chain codes are used for finding directionality in shape boundaries.
 They are one of the most useful shape descriptors.